wessenstam/ts2019/index.rst

 Following the General Session on Tuesday morning, you will be able to access the **Hands on Learning** lab content.

-..
 Labs are designed to be completed by each individual, not in groups.
-Each Nutanix SE registered for the **Hands on Learning** track must complete the :ref:`era` , :ref:`flow`, :ref:`files`, and :ref:`xplay` labs.
+Each Nutanix SE registered for the **Hands on Learning** track must complete the :ref:`era` and :ref:`flow` labs.
 You should be able to complete 2-4 additional labs by the end of the day Wednesday.

-..
-Nutanix SEs who did not participate in last year's Tech Summit event must also complete the :ref:`nutanix101` and :ref:`hycu` labs.
+Nutanix SEs who did not participate in last year's Tech Summit event must also complete the :ref:`nutanix101`, :ref:`files`, and :ref:`hycu` labs.

-.. **For each lab you complete & validate, you'll be entered into a raffle to win a $70 USD VISA Gift Card!**
+**For each lab you complete & validate, you'll be entered into a raffle to win a $70 Visa Gift Card!**

-.. **Proctors will be regularly checking in with each table to validate completed labs.**
+**Proctors will be regularly checking in with each table to validate completed labs.
+You do NOT need to wait for lab validation before proceeding to your next lab, but please take the time to clean up unneeded VMs after each lab validation.**

-.. .. raw:: html
+.. raw:: html

   <strong><font color="red">REVIEW THE FOLLOWING SECTIONS BEFORE BEGINNING ANY LABS:</font></strong>

-.. - :ref:`clusteraccess` - *VPN configuration for accessing the Nutanix Hosted POC network*
+- :ref:`clusteraccess` - *VPN configuration for accessing the Nutanix Hosted POC network*
-.. - :ref:`clusterinfo` - *Your individual cluster assignment and details on how your cluster was staged*
+- :ref:`clusterinfo` - *Your individual cluster assignment and details on how your cluster was staged*
-.. - :ref:`validation` - *How to get assistance with a lab*
+- :ref:`validation` - *How to get assistance with a lab*